XinyiYing/D3Dnet/README.md

 ## Citiation
 ```
 @article{D3Dnet,
-  author={Ying, Xinyi and Wang, Longguang and Wang, Yingqian and Sheng, Weidong and An, Wei and Guo, Yulan},
+  author = {Ying, Xinyi and Wang, Longguang and Wang, Yingqian and Sheng, Weidong and An, Wei and Guo, Yulan},
-  title={Deformable 3D Convolution for Video Super-Resolution},
+  title = {Deformable 3D Convolution for Video Super-Resolution},
   journal = {arXiv preprint arXiv:2004.02803},
   year = {2020},
 }